zachzeyuchen/ga-data-science/assignment/reviews/cbini_review1.md

 ### Suggestions for next steps
 1. Instead of SGP, is there any other metrics we can use to measure student's progress?
 2. Collect more data and repeat this study periodically.
+3. Search on web to see if there are other studies conducted about SGP.